seal-research/OmniCode/adding_tasks.md

 If it's hard (takes more than a couple hours) to get the dependencies installed, try another repo.

 #### Verifying tasks
-Validate that your have added instances correctly by making sure that `codearena.py --BugFixing --predictions_path gold --instance_ids <ids for instances you are adding>` results in all successes.
+Validate that your have added instances correctly by making sure that `python codearena.py --BugFixing --predictions_path gold --instance_ids <ids for instances you are adding>` results in all successes.

 Also, manually check that the task "looks good":
 - Look at the issue that the PR solves, and make sure it gives a well specified problem